Two Years

 |

-Nevada’s statute of limitations is usually “tolled” (suspended) while a plaintiff is under the age of 18, except in medical malpractice cases.7 Tolling acts as a sort of legal “time-out.”
+Nevada’s statute of limitations is usually “tolled” (suspended) while you are under the age of 18, except in medical malpractice cases.7 Tolling acts as a sort of legal “time-out.”

-Example: 12-year old Dee Dee is in the car with her mother when they are hit by someone who is driving under the influence in Nevada.
-Both Dee Dee and her mother are injured.
-Dee Dee’s mother has just two (2) years from the accident in which to sue the driver for injuries.
-But Dee Dee can sue until she is 20 (two years after she turns 18).
+Example: 12-year-old Dee Dee and her mother are injured by a drunk driver.
+Dee Dee’s mother has two years from the accident to sue the drunk driver.
+Though Dee Dee can sue until she is 20 (two years after she turns 18).

 The chart below spells out the time limits to sue in certain types of lawsuits involving minors: